• Skip to primary navigation

 • Low Calorie Protein Shake

-This low calorie protein shake solves that problem quickly and easily.
-Made with protein powder to give you a high protein start to the day, with a bit of espresso powder to give you a kick of energy you need in the morning.
+This low calorie protein shake is made with protein powder to give you a high protein start to the day, with a bit of espresso powder to give you a kick of energy you need in the morning.
 This protein shake is like combining breakfast and your morning coffee in one!

 I’ve also added some peanut butter powder to this shake because I love the taste of peanut butter.
 It makes this protein shake creamy and smooth without all the extra added calories from fat.